Narmilan-A/TSA-Drone-AI-Detection/Dataset Links/README.md

 ---

 ## Citation
-If you use this dataset in publications, please cite: Amarasingam, N., & Dehaan, R. (2025).
+**If you use this dataset in publications, please cite**: Amarasingam, N., & Dehaan, R. (2025).
 Development of Drone Detection Technology to Enhance Tropical Soda Apple Control in Rugged High-Value Grazing Country in Northern NSW.
 Charles Sturt University.